Here are some questions that we frequently get from our users regarding our Presentation Font Embedder for Mac app.

 What versions of Microsoft PowerPoint does Presentation Font Embedder work with?

-For embedding with the Universal method, Presentation Font Embedder requires an activated installation of Microsoft PowerPoint on your Mac.
-The app can work with PowerPoint 2011, 2016, and 365, and is generally tested to work with the most recent versions of PowerPoint at the time of its last update.
+For embedding with the Universal method, Presentation Font Embedder requires an activated and up-to-date installation of Microsoft PowerPoint on your Mac.
+The app works with PowerPoint 2011, 2016, and 365, and is generally tested to work with the most recent versions of PowerPoint at the time of its last update.

 For Embedding with the Editable method, Presentation Font Embedder requires no additional software and can perform the embedding even if no version of PowerPoint is installed on your Mac.